There are a few things certain in life: death, taxes, and MRT delays. Oh, and making CPF contributions, of course.

 Book an appointment online at least one day in advance, and don’t forget to bring along your NRIC/passport when you show up for your appointment.

-If possible, you should also bring along photocopies of your nominees’ NRIC/foreign identification document and have their personal particulars (full name, NRIC/passport/ID number, mailing address for foreign nominees) ready.
+You should also bring along photocopies of your nominees’ NRIC/foreign identification document and have their personal particulars (full name, NRIC/passport/ID number, mailing address for foreign nominees) ready.

 There’s no need to find witnesses as the CPF Board can just get their staff to witness your nomination.